Skip to content

 Photo: Andrew Milligan sumo / Wikimedia Commons, CC BY 2.0

 Yes - Albania is generally a safe country to visit, and in 2026 it remains one of the calmer corners of the Balkans for tourists.
 Violent crime against visitors is rare, the people are genuinely warm and helpful, and the biggest risks you are likely to meet are ordinary ones: petty theft in crowds, chaotic traffic, and the usual tourist scams.
-The main Western governments place Albania at their lowest or second-lowest advisory level, the same band as much of Western Europe.
+None of the main Western governments warn against normal tourist travel to Albania.
 Below is the honest picture, broken down by the things travellers actually worry about - with a clear note on where to verify the latest official advice before you go.

 How safe is Albania overall?
 Crime and the official advice